 Rights of Citizens

 Generally, the citizens of the Rashidun Caliphate can be divided into two categories: Muslim and non-Muslim.
 Although the Muslims did enjoy certain privileges reserved for them such as a higher citizenship standard, complete freedom of worship was offered to all people, and the caliph was the spiritual protector of their lives and properties.
 Jews, Christians, Samaritans, and Zoroastrians were styled as the Ahl al-Kitab or the people of the book, owing to the fact that they too, like Muslims, adhered to a holy scripture – hence full religious tolerance was extended to them.

 This tolerance, however, came at a price: it allowed the rulers to extract special taxes (although not heavy) from their non-Muslim subjects.
-Non-Muslims, living inside Muslim borders were termed as dhimmi or protected people – since they were exempt from military duty which was obligatory for all able-bodied Muslim males; but they did compensate via a special tax called jiziya.
+Non-Muslims, living inside Muslim borders were termed as dhimmi or protected people – they were exempt from military duty which was obligatory for all able-bodied Muslim males; but they did compensate via a special tax called jiziya.

 Caliph Umar ensured that the conquered people retained the rights to their land and possessions.
 He took a drastic measure to protect them from harassment, by housing the conquering armies in separate quarters so as to minimize their intermingling with the conquered locals.
 Special garrison cities were built for this purpose; in Egypt, Fustat was erected, while in Iraq, the cities of Basra and Kufa were constructed.
 A reversal of this policy took place under his successor Uthman, who, under pressure from his relatives, allowed Muslims to buy land from the conquered natives – the Umayyads, his kinsmen, ended up acquiring quite a lot of property and influence in this manner.